Whole Grain Apple Oven Pancake

 - 3. In large bowl, beat eggs with electric hand mixer on high speed until frothy.
 Add milk, remaining 1 Tbsp (15 mL) sugar, vanilla and salt, and mix on low speed to combine.
 Sprinkle in flours and continue to mix on low until just combined.

 - 4. In 12-inch (30-cm) cast iron or oven-proof, nonstick skillet, heat canola oil in over medium heat.
 Add apple slices and cook until softened while still retaining their shape, about 5 minutes.
 In skillet, arrange apple slices in single layer and pour batter evenly over them.
 Transfer skillet to oven and bake until pancake is set and golden brown, about 20 minutes.
 Cut into eight wedges.
-Sprinkle with confectioner’s sugar, if using, and serve drizzled with maple syrup.
+Serve drizzled with maple syrup.

 - Tip: Make the batter up to a day ahead for less fuss on the day of serving.